Student Leader & Organization Resources

 LGBTQ+ History Month

 MLK Day of Service

 Campus Life Media Production

 Art Request Best Practices

 Student Organization Advisors are essential to the execution of the organization’s daily operations throughout the academic year as well its annual officer transition process All registered and recognized student organizations are required to have at least one faculty or staff advisor that is .75 FTE (30 hrs/week).
 By understanding UMSL policy and procedures, advisors are able to serve as a resource for student members to ensure the organization’s functionality and compliance with the Office of Student Involvement.

 Are you interested in becoming a student organization advisor at UMSL?
 Fill out the interest form today!

-- To understand and convey University policies and procedures governing UMSL students and student organizations will
+- To understand and convey University policies and procedures governing UMSL students and student organizations.

-- To assist organization in assessing its relevancy among UMSL’s general student body
+- To assist the organization in assessing its relevance among UMSL’s general student body.

 The knowledge possessed by an advisor is vital to the organization’s members’ development of life, professional, and leadership skills.
-Advisors should openly offer suggestions and reasonable criticisms that are geared toward the advancement of the student leader.
+Advisors should openly offer suggestions and reasonable criticisms that are geared toward the advancement of the student leaders and the organization.